-Flaking of the scalp; an itchy or irritated scalp; the appearance of white flakes on your shoulders; flakes on the scalp and/or some throughout your hair.
+Flaking of the scalp and an itchy or irritated scalp.
+The appearance of white flakes on your shoulders, flakes on the scalp and/or some throughout your hair.

 SYMPTOMS OF SEVERE DANDRUFF OR SEBORRHOEIC DERMATITIS

-Patchy yellowish flakes on your scalp with rednedd and soreness; many and obvious flakes throughout the length of your hair; tight, adherent flakes.
+Patchy yellowish flakes on your scalp with redness and soreness; many and obvious flakes throughout the length of your hair which are tight and adherent.
 It can also affect eyebrows, and may cause redness around the nose.